What Country Invented Ladders? Updated for 2024

 Greek architecture made noteworthy contributions to ladder design through the development of the “trapetum.”
 The trapetum ladder featured a unique trapezoidal shape, with progressively larger rungs towards the base.
 This design provided stability and ease of use, enabling workers to ascend and descend with minimal effort.

-See also Best Ladders For Cutting High Hedges
+See also Bow Ladders For Boats

 Roman Innovations in Ladder Design